raneill26/comp423-coursenotes/docs/tutorials/rust-setup.md

 ### Reopen the Project in a VSCode Dev Container
 Click ```Ctrl + Shift + P``` (or ```Cmd + Shift + P``` on Mac), and type "Dev Containers: Reopen in Container."
 This reopens your project inside the dev container we just set up.
 Now you should see a file called ```main.rs``` appear in your project's directory, where you will be coding.

+!!! note
+    To ensure the dev container gives you access to the correct version of Rust, run rustc --version in your terminal.
+You should see a recent version of Rust show up.

 ## Part 3: Coding in Rust
 Copy and paste the following code into your ```main.rs```: